alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 - fix some issues with image frames looking distorted
 - replace ffmpeg server with an nginx solution
-- replace the inference model in order to improve inference capability and perfr
+- replace the inference model in order to improve inference capability and performance
+- improve the UI with my own design